Living in the Material World: 2024

 To celebrate its 50th anniversary, Living in the Material World was reissued as an expanded super deluxe box set on 15 November 2024.
 It features a newly remixed version of the original album, early takes, and a 60-page hardcover book curated by Olivia Harrison and Rachel Cooper.
 Physical editions include a 7" single containing a previously unheard rendition of "Sunshine Life for Me (Sail Away Raymond)", featuring members of the Band (Robbie Robertson, Levon Helm, Garth Hudson and Rick Danko) and Ringo Starr.

+According to the review aggregator Metacritic, the 50th Anniversary Edition received "universal acclaim" based on a weighted average score of 90 out of 100 from 8 critic scores.
 Beatles author Kenneth Womack praised the remixed version as "affording the recordings with greater definition while being assiduously careful about maintaining the artist's five-decade-old vision".
 Uncuts Tom Pinnock similarly praised the remix's brightened orchestral parts, Harrison's "cleaner and sharper" vocals and "the album's peculiar air of dry, ascetic starkness is increased".
 In a four-star review for Rolling Stone, Rob Sheffield called the album Harrison's "most profoundly weird" but a "slept-on masterpiece" that gets a "long-overdue appreciation" with the 50th anniversary reissue.